-Direct and indirect impacts to Nipomo Mesa lupine could occur as a result of demolition and remediation activities.
+Direct and indirect impacts to Nipomo Mesa lupineLupine could occur as a result of demolition and remediation activities.
 Because the Phillips 66 property encompasses a significant portion of what USFWS calls Occurrence #1 in the species' recovery plan (USFWS 2021) and achieving resilience in Occurrence #1 is critical to the recovery of the species, the above avoidance and mitigation measures incorporate activities recommended as specific recovery actions.
-These include: avoiding known population areas (i.e., where germination has been documented), preserving and managing known occupied habitat areas; restoring appropriate microhabitat conditions in disturbed habitat areas as to promote reoccupancy (i.e., germination and reproducing individuals); managing habitat to reduce or eliminate threats from non-native species (particularly veldt grass); and, establishing permanent conservation protection via easement or deed restriction in a form approved by County Counsel.
-Therefore, with implementation of mitigation measures, the Project would not preclude the recovery of Nipomo Mesa lupine and impacts would be less than significant with mitigation (Class II).
+These include: obtaining an ITP from the CDFW for Nipomo Mesa lupineLupine, avoiding known population areas (i.e., where germination has been documented), preserving and managing known occupied habitat areas; restoring appropriate microhabitat conditions in disturbed habitat areas as to promote reoccupancy (i.e., germination and reproducing individuals); managing habitat to reduce or eliminate threats from non-native species (particularly veldt grass); and, establishing permanent conservation protection via easement or deed restriction in a form approved by County Counsel.
+Therefore, with implementation of mitigation measures, the Project would not preclude the recovery of Nipomo Mesa lupineLupine and impacts would be less than significant with mitigation (Class II).